For admittance to the master’s program applicants need to fulfill the following admission requirements:

 Bachelor’s degree or an equivalent degree.

-Participants must prove a minimum of one year work experience in addition to their undergraduate or first degree.
+Participants must prove a minimum of one year work experience of approx. one year in addition to their undergraduate or first degree.

 The admission is limited.

 In addition to the admission requirements a letter of motivation, English language skills and a potential interview will be considered.

 Further information about admission requirements can be found on the program's website.

 The tuition fee for the full time programme is 4,500€ per semester, excluding registration fees.